hjbotha-cybr/CybrAuditSyslogWriter/README.md

 Encrypted passwords can only be decrypted by the user that encrypted it.

 ## SyslogReceiverAddress
-The hostname and port of your Syslog Receiver (Currently only supports plain text TCP)
+The hostname and port of your Syslog Receiver

 ## SyslogReceiverProtocol
 The protocol of your Syslog Receiver.